nmwilk/measured-timer/README.md

 # Measured Timer

-Old timer app - still kind of working - designed to create alarms quickly with one movement.
+Designed to create alarms quickly with one movement.

+Note that the code for this was written between 2011-2013, so PRs to update it are welcome.